Jarmos-san/hugo-blog/content/posts/using-github-actions-to-deploy-a-fastapi-project-to-heroku.md

 <!--
 TODO:
   * -> Add cover image for the metadata
-  * -> Proofread the article on Hemingway Editor available at: https://hemingwayapp.com/
-  * -> Then proofread on Google Docs once.
   * -> Make the necessary polishes.
   * -> Publish article & then share it on relevant places for traffic.
 Here's one example: https://github.com/tiangolo/fastapi/issues/802
 -->

-I often build Python projects & host the source code on GitHub repositories.
-And thanks to [GitHub Actions][GitHub Actions], most of my CI/CD needs are taken care off of as well.
-And, [Heroku][Heroku] takes care of my deployment needs.
+I build Python projects & host the source code on GitHub repositories quite often.
+And thanks to [GitHub Actions][GitHub Actions], I needn't worry about Continuous Integration needs either.
+While [Heroku][Heroku] takes care of my Continuous Deployment needs.

-But, Heroku doesn't provide a straightforward way to deploy the project using GitHub Actions.
-You'll need to download the Heroku CLI for that instead.
-And it means, additional bloatware on you local machine & more dependencies to take care of.
-Not a situation I would like to be in & I assume some of you wouldn't either.
+But, there's a problem.
+Heroku doesn't provide a straightforward way to deploy the project using GitHub Actions.
+I need to download [Heroku CLI][Heroku CLI] to do it instead.

-Also, do note, similar to how you "_push_" your code to GitHub using [Git][Git], Heroku CLI uses the same technology under the hood.
-Thus, you would miss out on having a robust CI/CD pipeline keep a quality check on your source code.
+And if you've been reading my articles, you would know I'm a minimalist.
+I don't like adding more bloatware & extra dependencies to my development machine than what’s needed.
+Hence, I had to look out for an alternative.

+My current development process is to commit changes on my local machine & then push it to remote.
+The remote here is usually a GitHub repo with GitHub Actions configured to trigger a suite of tests.
+And if everything passes, deploy the project to production.
+Pretty standard practice & nothing fancy over here.

+But the caveat is Heroku CLI uses `git` commands to push code to Heroku's remote.
+So, it's pretty much like pushing code to a GitHub repository.
+But, with no robust CI/CD pipelines.
+I could configure Heroku to deploy when the tests pass but it's best to stick to standard practice.

+Also, invoking `git` commands on a remote machine doesn't sound like a good idea.
+So, I felt sharing the techniques I use to circumvent this tricky situation is the right thing to do.

-Hence, in this article I share how I circumvent around this tricky situation.
-We'll be using GitHub Actions & FastAPI to deploy a hypotethetical REST API to the Internet.
+We'll be using GitHub Actions to configure a CI/CD pipeline.
+And, [FastAPI][FastAPI] to build our hypothetical REST API.

 So, without further adieu, let's dive in & learn how to do it.

 ## Things to Know Before Deployment

-Heroku was fundamentally designed wherein the users are expected to push their source code on Heroku version-control system.
-Hence, it doesn't work well with continuous integration systems like GitHub Actions.

-To answer this drawback, Heroku does provide integrated builds on their platform which are triggered on every push to GitHub.
-And you could even set it up so the build starts only after test suite passes.
-But, I find it cumbersome & the extra set of work should be avoided in the first place, if possible.
+Heroku's design reflects the need for simplicity & reducing complexity.
+Its users aren't expected to know in-depth CI/CD concepts & practices.
+But as long as the users are well-acquainted with Git commands, they're good to go.

+In other words, deploying a project to Heroku is as simple as pushing your code to GitHub repos!

+You would develop your project & then push your code to the Heroku remote.
+It triggers a build process which sets up a web server on their remote servers.
+Deploying projects couldn't get any easier than this.

+But there's a drawback to this process, Heroku doesn't provide a CI/CD pipeline.
+There's no way to keep a check on any breaking changes or bugs.
+This is where GitHub Actions come in handy.

-Hence, we'll be using the [`heroku-deploy`][Akhileshns/heroku-deploy] Action by [AkhileshNS][AkhileshNS GitHub Profile].
-It's a Node.js application which makes `git` command invocations just as you would while using the Heroku CLI.
+So, we'll be using the [`heroku-deploy`][Heroku Deploy Action] Action by [AkhileshNS](https://github.com/AkhileshNS) to deploy the project.
+The said Action is a NodeJS wrapper around basic `git` command invocations.
+And these invocations are exactly like what you would use with Heroku CLI instead.

 Further, to keep things simple & to-the-point, our FastAPI app is a single file with no more than 8 lines of code!

-Along with the source code & the Actions's workflow file, Heroku needs some additional files for the build process.
-A `requirements.txt` & a `runtime.txt` file, the former lists the project dependencies while later pins the exact Python version for the project.

-In addition to the above prerequisites, do ensure you've an API key to authenticate the CI/CD pipeline.
-The `heroku-deploy` Action will use your API key, email address & an optional project name to authenticate & push your code upstream.

-And at last, a plain text `Procfile` with these content: `web: uvicorn main:app --host=0.0.0.0 --port=${PORT:-5000} --workers 4`.
-Heroku's build process parses this file to set up the web server on the remote machine for your project.

-If some of the aforementioned stuff sounds complicated & alien to you, then fret not, the rest of the article describes everything in complete detail.
+Besides, Heroku also requires some extra files for the build process to work.
+And these files are also pushed to the Heroku remote as well.
+They’re plain-text files with information for Heroku to parse during the build phase.
+You’ll find more details about them later in the article.

+Additionally, the `heroku-deploy` Action also requires an API key for authentication.
+So, ensure you've it along with the project's name.

+And with all the prerequisites taken care of, let's develop the project now.

 ## Putting Everything Together

 ### Our Simple FastAPI Project

+With all the prerequisites set up & gathered, here’s an overview of our little project.

-Let's start briefing the star of our article first.
-The simple FastAPI project detailed in a `main.py` file.
-It's a simple REST API that returns JSON reponses to the client.
-And it has two routes: a `/` (or root) & a `/healthcheck` route.
+To start with, the FastAPI project is pretty simple with only 8 lines of code!
+It's source code is detailed in the `main.py` file.
+And it’s configured with routes to return a set of JSON responses when queried.
+The said routes are; a `/` (or root) route & a `/healthcheck` route.
+The latter of which has some significance in our CI/CD pipeline as you'll see.

-If you invoke a curl command to the root URL, it simply returns a `{"message": "Hello, World!"`} JSON response.
-The "_healtcheck_" URL acts as a last-line-of-defense for our project.
-As long as the project is working as expected, the `/healtcheck` route should return `200` status code along with a JSON response.
-The `heroku-deploy` Action rolls back to a previous working version if the healthcheck route doesn't return a `200` status code.
-The JSON response is just an additional feature of the project for human interactions.

-So, putting it all together into code, this is what it's supposed to look like:
+The root route returns a JSON response like this; `{"message": "Hello, World!"}` when queried.
+And the `/healtchcheck` route acts as the last-line-of-defense for the REST API.
+But it also returns a JSON response for better user interpretation.
+So, if you invoke a `cURL` command to this route, you should get back `{“message”: “Everything, OK!”}` response back.

+We'll configure our CI/CD pipeline to query the health-check route to check if it's still up & running.
+Failing to do so which means returning a `400` (_or similar_) response code will invoke a roll-back.
+Thus, our REST API in production will always be up & running regardless of any breaking changes or bugs creeping in.

+That said, here's what the source code for our REST API will look like:

 ```python
 from fastapi import FastAPI, status